JoannaSendecka/training_material_Parul-Joanna/README.md

 ## Proposed Schedule

 Schedule:
-14:00 - Introduction and ice breaker
+14:00 - Introduction and ice breaker <br>
-14:15 - What is CoARA and how it will influence research community 15:15 - Break
+14:15 - What is CoARA and how it will influence research community<br>
+15:15 - Break<br>
-15:30 - What research outputs can be shared - discussion 16:00 - Tools for sharing reseach output available in Sweden and internationally 16:45 - Final Menti and Summary
+15:30 - What research outputs can be shared - discussion<br>
+16:00 - Tools for sharing reseach output available in Sweden and internationally<br>
+16:45 - Final Menti and Summary<br>

 </section>